lab1092/blender-manual_ja/manual/render/cycles/gpu_rendering.rst

 NVidia :abbr:`CUDA (Compute Unified Device Architecture)` is supported for :abbr:`GPU (Graphics processing unit)` rendering with **NVidia graphics cards**.
 We support graphics cards starting from GTX 4xx (computing capability 2.0).
-Computing capability 1.x cards are no longer supported, but you may still be able to compile experimental builds with a limited feature set (see below).

 Cycles requires recent drivers to be installed, on all operating systems.
 Be sure to download the Blender version matching your operating system; that is,